lodalo/grunt-sass-themer/README.md

 #### themes
 Type: `Array`

-This option provides the `grunt-sass-themes` task with the names of each theme.
+This option provides the `grunt-sass-themer` task with the names of each theme.
 This name is used to in finding the theme and in the generated file.

 #### placeholder
 Type: `String`